vleni/Pantograph/README.md

 The list of available commands can be found in `Pantograph/Commands.lean`.
 An empty command aborts the REPL.

 The `Pantograph` executable must be run with a list of modules to import.
+It can also accept options of the form `--key=value` e.g. `--pp.raw=true`.

 Example: (~5k symbols)
 ```